top of page

 • CBT (Eventually.
 Maybe.
 If the stars align)

-• Various medications (Which can help, like putting a plaster on a broken leg - it's something)
+• Various medications (Which can help.
+A bit like putting a plaster on a broken leg - it's something)

 • Talking therapy (Just as soon as they finish talking to everyone who joined the list in 2019)